 But what if, weeks or months later, you've started to notice problems no one warned you about?
-Let's say, for example, there's a strange smell in the basement.
-It turns out, there is an extensive water leak, causing mold.
-You hire an engineer, at great expense, who surveys the home, and notifies you that the the leak is one of several major structural deficiencies.
-The original home inspection missed all of these.
+Let's say, for example, there's a strange smell in the basement, which turns out to indicate an extensive water leak, which causes mold.
+You hire an engineer (at great expense), who surveys the home and notifies you that the the leak is one of several major structural deficiencies.
+The original home inspector missed all of these.

-As a homeowner, do you have any chance of recovery from your home inspector to cover the cost of such repairs?
+As a homeowner, do you have any chance of a financial recovery from your home inspector to cover the cost of such repairs?
 That's what we'll consider here, including:

-Before even reaching the issue of claims against the home inspector, you should consider claims against the home seller.
+Before reaching the issue of claims against the home inspector, consider making a claim against the home seller.
 Different states have different rules and regulations governing suits against sellers for undisclosed, known defects.
-Or, if you purchased a newly constructed home, you may have legal claims for defects against the home builder.
+Or, if you purchased a newly constructed home, you might have legal claims for defects against the home builder.

-Generally, sellers can face liability if they fail to disclose a material defect with the home that they knew about at the time of sale.
-A material defect is not chipped paint in the garage; rather, a material defect is something like an extensive termite problem or a collapsing roof.
+In most states, sellers can face liability if they fail to disclose a material defect with the home that they knew about at the time of sale.
+A material defect is not something minor, like chipped paint in the garage; rather, it's something like a termite problem or a collapsing roof.
 The key, however, is that the seller must have known about these material defects at the time of sale, and failed to disclose them to you.
-As the buyer, you would need to show that the seller actually knew about these defects, which is not always easy.
-Read more from Nolo about Suing the Home Seller.
+It's also important that you didn't see the defect for yourself or couldn't have easily done so.

-There are multiple legal theories upon which you could sue the inspector.
+There are multiple legal theories upon which you could sue the home inspector.

-For example, you might have a claim for negligence or professional malpractice, if the inspector deviated from the professional standard of care in the course of the inspection.
-Negligence is generally defined as the failure to act as a reasonable person in the same shoes would have acted, where damages result from the behavior.
-The best way to prove that your inspector was negligent is to show that reasonable inspectors, in his or her place, would have discovered the defects in the home.
+For example, you might have a claim for "negligence" or "professional malpractice," if the inspector deviated from the professional standard of care in the course of the inspection.
+Negligence is ordinarily defined as the failure to act as a reasonable person in the same shoes would have acted, where damages result from the behavior.
+The best way to prove that your inspector was negligent is to show that a reasonable inspector, looking at the same place, would have discovered the defects.

-You might also have a cause of action for breach of contract, particularly if you had a written contract with the inspector in which he or she agreed to perform certain specific types of review, which in fact, were never actually performed.
+You might also have a cause of action for "breach of contract," particularly if you had a written contract with the inspector in which he or she agreed to perform certain specific types of review that were, in fact, never actually performed.
 For example, the contract might have required the inspector to perform certain specific tests on the pipes.
 In this case, the breach of the contract could lead to consequential damages; that is, damages that were reasonably foreseeable from the breach.
 That might, for example, be the cost of repairing the damage from the burst pipe.

-An important note of caution before you run to court: Many home inspectors will limit their liability within the contract the home buyer signed with them, using what's called an exculpatory clause.
-For example, the contract may explicitly limit any liability resulting from the report to simply the price of the contract (i.e., the amount of money you paid to the inspection firm).
+An important note of caution before you run to court: Many home inspectors limit their legal liability within the contract homebuyers sign with them, using what's called an "exculpatory clause."
+For example, the contract might explicitly limit any liability resulting from the report to simply the price of the contract (the amount of money paid to the inspection firm).

-Obviously, this amount of money is likely insignificant compared to what you will have to pay to cure various structural or mechanical defects now found in your home.
+This amount of money is likely insignificant compared to what you will have to pay to cure various structural or mechanical defects found in your home.
 Nevertheless, that sort of limitation on liability could severely reduce your chances of recovery in a court of law.

-More broadly, the contract may disclaim liability for areas the inspector couldn't see or access.
-So if the home seller had built flooring in the basement which made seeing underneath it impossible, the inspector may have simply noted on the report that he or she couldn't see further, leaving you to follow up and bear responsibility.
+More broadly, the contract might disclaim liability for areas the inspector couldn't see or access.
+So, if the home seller had built flooring in the basement which made seeing underneath it impossible, the inspector might have simply noted on the report that it was impossible to see further, leaving you to follow up and bear responsibility.

-If you believe you may have claims against your inspector, it may be worth your time to sit down with an attorney and review the contract you signed with your inspector.
+If you believe you might have legal claims against your inspector, it could be worth sitting down with an attorney and reviewing the contract you signed with your inspector.
 Your attorney will be able to help you analyze any limitations on liability within the contract document under your state's law.

-Even if your inspector has an exculpatory clause that would limit liability, he or she probably does not want to deal with an expensive lawsuit; particularly since lawsuits are publicly filed.
-Moreover, a public litigation and unhappy customer will likely be worse for business over the long run than a quick settlement.
+Even if your contract contains an exculpatory clause that would limit liability, the inspector probably does not want to deal with an expensive lawsuit; particularly since lawsuits are publicly filed.
+Public litigation and an unhappy customer can be worse for business over the long run than a quick settlement.

-The inspector's firm may have insurance to cover minor settlements.
+The inspector's firm might have insurance to cover minor settlements.
 A confidential negotiation or mediation might be the best mechanism to achieve a settlement of your claims against your inspector.